tkarpenko/vue.js_2.5_typescript_multi-language_test_project/README.md

 or
 #### 3. Serve a build folder
-Run the local server (for instance, http-server) in a dist folder where a builded project is
+Run the local server (for instance, http-server) in a dist folder, where a builded project is
 ```
 npm install -g http-server
 cd dist